anchore/syft/README.md

 # same as -q ; SYFT_QUIET env var
 quiet: false

+# enables Syft to use the network to fill in more detailed information about artifacts
-# enables the go module and maven license search functionality
+# currently this enables the go module and maven license search functionality
 use-network: false

 # same as --file; write output report to a file (default is to write to stdout)